Generalized Anxiety. Do I have It?

 • Educate yourself on Anxiety and ways to manage symptoms safely and effectively

-Give yourself grace, you did not get to this point overnight and you will not feel relief overnight either.
+Give yourself grace, you did not get to this point overnight, and you will not feel relief overnight either.
 Change takes time and comes in small doses.
 Sometimes it’s hard for us to notice a change and it may be helpful to ask those around you for feedback on the improvements or changes they observe.

 Eat healthily and stay hydrated (with water!).
-Trying to decrease intake of processed food, foods high in sugar and fillers, and making sure that you create a balanced diet to fuel your body on a daily basis.
+Trying to decrease your intake of processed food, foods high in sugar and fillers, and making sure that you create a balanced diet to fuel your body on a daily basis.

 The Take-Away: Generalized Anxiety Disorder can come in many forms and impact anyone at any time in life.
 It’s important to remember that it’s not your fault if you are experiencing anxiety and there is help and support available!
 Reaching out and getting information about anxiety counseling is the first step toward feeling relief from symptoms.